 I know I was elected to Parliament because Ryan locals want real action to halt climate change and protect the environment that supports human life.

 Ryan residents understand we are in a crisis, and we need a crisis response.
-We have wasted so much time while politicians have denied the problem and thrown money at making it worse – and now the crisis is here... yet the new Labor government still wants to give favours to the fossil fuel companies who've given them millions in donations.
+We have wasted so much time while politicians have denied the problem and thrown money at making it worse – and now the crisis is here... yet Labor and the Liberals still want to give favours to the fossil fuel companies who've given them millions in donations.

 With my Greens colleagues, I'm fighting for real action to restrain the impact of global heating and preserve our natural environment for future generations.